gmherb/envtab/README.md

 ![diagram](diagram.png "Take control of your environment")

 `envtab` aims to be your goto tool for working with environment variables.
-Organize, tag, list, search, export, and enable environment loadouts.
+Organize, tag, list, search, export, and enable (on login) environment loadouts.

 ## TODO